surajssc1232/wut_rust/README.md

 ## Usage

-After successful installation, you can use Huh to analyze your previous commands.
+After successful installation, you can use Huh in several ways:

+### Command Analysis
 To get an analysis of your last executed command, simply type `huh` in your terminal:

 ```bash